outerbase/sdk/README.md

 2. Attach the database you want to use
 3. Open your Base and click on _Base Settings_ on the left menu
 4. Select the _General_ section
 5. Underneath the _API Token_ section you will see a button to "Generate API Key".
-Click that and copy your API token to use it in declaring a new `OuterbaseConnectio` object.
+Click that and copy your API token to use it in declaring a new `OuterbaseConnection` object.

 ### Chaining query operations